It has indeed been awhile! For some reason (I suspect Google has played a part), I have not been able to get into my own blog!

 Some twenty years older than us, there he was, Merle, the old fifty-something bar brawler grabbing a fellow just as he was readying to punch another.
 Meanwhile, a group of other guys had pounced on both of the potential combatants.

-As in most bar fights, few punches were thrown because everyone piled on to stop the fight.
+fights, few punches were thrown because everyone piled on to stop the fight.

 Jerry, valiantly balancing his beer, in one hand, jumped in to the throng of drunken and semi-drunken peacemakers.